DevSilv/DevSilv.github.io/_posts/2019/09/07/2019-09-07-the-conventions-for-github-projects-that-i-use.md

 These conventions are already written in the developer documentation of my project "[bracket-string-validator](https://github.com/silvuss/silvuss-bracket-string-validator)".
 I have decided to describe them again here, in a new blog post, to gain some clarity and consitency across all of my projects on GitHub.
 Comparing with the original one, the description is slightly changed, but significantly added to.

-However, it is worth mentioning that I already have some projects on GitHub that DO NOT follow all (or any) of these conventions.
+However, it's worth mentioning that I already have some projects on GitHub that **do not** follow all (in some cases, maybe even any) of these conventions.
 This is to be changed in the future, since I aspire to gain uniformity across all of my public projects on GitHub.
 Projects marked as "ARCHIVED" are not to be changed.

 ## Git